Fujifilm X-A3 vs Sony A6400

 It is notable that the A6400 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-A3 and A6400 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Sony A6400 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-A3 better than the Sony A6400 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.